-Scholarships are available for a Master's degree or postgraduate research at Tokyo Metropolitan University, or Tokyo Metropolitan Institute of Technology.
-Applicants must be aged under 35 years, be Australian citizens from New South Wales, and be graduates of a university in NSW.
+Scholarships are available for a Masters degree or postgraduate research at Tokyo Metropolitan University, or Tokyo Metropolitan Institute of Technology.
+Applicants must be aged under 35 years, be Australian Citizens from New South Wales, and be graduates of a university in NSW.
+Applications close early April.